Show All Answers

 The Board of Assessment Review (BOAR) is responsible for making a determination on a grievance complaint.
 The grievant is usually notified of the BOAR’s determination by July.
 If the applicant disagrees with the Board’s decision, they may seek judicial review by proceeding to the next step; filing a small claims petition with the Suffolk County Clerk’s Office in Riverhead, NY.

 AGEDAvailable to senior citizens age 65 and over (applicant must be 65 years of age by December 31 of the year in which the application is filed).
 It must be the primary residence of the owners and there is a maximum income requirement.
-In order to file for the year 2014, the owners’ incomes total gross including social security may not have exceeded $37,400 for 2013.
+In order to file for the year 2023, the owners’ incomes total gross including social security and income earned on IRA accounts may not have exceeded $37,400 for 2021.
 This exemption must be renewed annually.

-COLD WAR VETERANSAvailable to honorably discharged veterans (or their unremarried surviving spouse) that have served on active duty for any length of period between September 2, 1945 to December 26, 1991.
+COLD WAR VETERANS Available to honorably discharged veterans (or their unremarried surviving spouse) that have served on active duty for any length of period between September 2, 1945 to December 26, 1991.
 Property must serve as the primary residence.
 A service connected disability may entitle the veteran to a larger exemption.
-A veteran may not have a Cold War vet, an Alternative vet and an Eligible Funds vet (old exemption).
-Only one type of vet exemption per veteran is permitted.
+A veteran may not have a Cold War vet, an Alternative vet.
 Does not renew annually.

-PERSONS WITH DISABILITIES AND LIMITED INCOMEAvailable to persons with disabilities whose total gross income for 2013 (including social security) did not exceed $37,400.
+PERSONS WITH DISABILITIES AND LIMITED INCOMEAvailable to persons with disabilities whose total gross income for 2020 or 2021 (including social security and income earned on IRA accounts) did not exceed $37,400.
 The applicant must own and primarily reside on the premises.
 In addition, the applicant must provide a letter of certification of disability from any one of the following:

 Only one of the owners must qualify if the property is owned by a husband and wife or by siblings (e.g. brother and a brother; brother and a sister or a sister and a sister), otherwise all owners must meet the eligibility requirements.
 Must renew annually.